Checkbox

 null

-value indicates that the local props completely override all props received from a parent.validate?
+value indicates that the local props completely override all props received from a parent.translate?

 (value: boolean) => true | ValidationError | null;